-Nevertheless, given the positive results from the artefactual field experiment, and the eagerness of some of the largest microfinance institutions in the world such as NRSP and Akhuwat to implement microequity contracts, there appears to be some potential for establishing alternative 'venture capital-like' funding models.
+Nevertheless, given the positive results from the artefactual field experiment, and the eagerness of some of the largest MFIs in the world such as NRSP and Akhuwat to implement microequity contracts, there appears to be some potential for establishing alternative 'venture capital-like' funding models.
 Insights from this paper suggest that these would need to be operated separately from the conventional operations of a microcredit institution, with the aim of providing risk-sharing capital for promising growth-oriented microentrepreneurs.
-In Sections 6 and 7, I discuss the potential design of such a financing model, links to the broader literature on entrepreneurial finance and venture capital, and some examples of recents attempts to innovate in this direction.
+In Section 6, I discuss the potential design of such a financing model, links to the broader literature on entrepreneurial finance and venture capital, and some examples of recents attempts to innovate in this direction.

 The remainder of the paper proceeds as follows.
 In Section 2, I outline the simple model that was used to design the artefactual field experiment, which is described in Section 3, and for which results are presented in Section 4.
-Section 5 presents results from the field survey of NRSP clients, Section 6 discusses some recent attempts to implement innovative equity-based contracts in the field, based on the insights from this paper, and Section 7 concludes.
+Section 5 presents results from the field survey of NRSP clients, and Section 6 concludes.